raj23manj/springBoot/jokesapp/README.md

     * Nesting classes
     * 4 types
       * Static Nested classes
-        * Maninly used to associate a class with its outer class
+        * Mainly used to associate a class with its outer class
         * Packaged inside the outer class
         * this class cannot access non static members of it's outer class without creating an instance of it